-1 I did my own searching.
-The RCMP wasn't much help to me. me at all.
-As I said yesterday, it was Jude, Traigo's 2 3 mother, that went out to the island, got all the information.
+I did my own searching.
+The RCMP wasn't much help to 1 me at all.
+As I said yesterday, it was Jude, Traigo's 2 mother, that went out to the island, got all the 3 information.
 She called me before the RCMP did and told me 4 what Traigo did to my daughter.
-5 I kept in contact with her, at that time, 6 She shared a lot of things with me, including 7 frequently. a letter that Traigo had written to me, apologizing for 8 9 what he did to Jennifer.
-He named everybody in my family, and I continued this relationship with the mother of the 10 murderer that so horrifically murdered my daughter.
-I 11 12 wanted to find out what day exactly, so I can have a memorial service for her on that date, because I knew that 13 the media, the RCMP, the coroner, they were saying it was 14 May the 2nd.
+5 6 I kept in contact with her, at that time, frequently.
+She shared a lot of things with me, including 7 a letter that Traigo had written to me, apologizing for 8 what he did to Jennifer.
+He named everybody in my family, 9 and I continued this relationship with the mother of the 10 murderer that so horrifically murdered my daughter.
+I 11 wanted to find out what day exactly, so I can have a 12 memorial service for her on that date, because I knew that 13 the media, the RCMP, the coroner, they were saying it was 14 May the 2nd.
 But, after contacting Jude and Traigo, I 15 learned he had murdered her on the 29th, 29th of April.
 16 I just kept on going, and going and going.
-17

-18 That's how I was dealing with my grief.
-I just kept going 19 and finding out, because like Kim said, maybe there was 20 other women out there that he murdered.
-So, I got in 21 contact with Restorative Justice, and I met a beautiful 22 woman.
+17 That's how I was dealing with my grief.
+I just kept going 18 19 and finding out, because like Kim said, maybe there was other women out there that he murdered.
+So, I got in 20 contact with Restorative Justice, and I met a beautiful 21 woman.
 Her name was Jennifer, like my two Jennifers.
-She 23 was very good to me.
-She set up meetings with me -- she 24 set up a meeting with me with Traigo.

-25 So, I had some questions.
-I wanted to go

-1 and confront him.
+22 was very good to me.
+She set up meetings with me -- she 23 24 set up a meeting with me with Traigo.
+So, I had some questions.
+I wanted to go 25 and confront him.
 Not a visit; confrontation.
-I wanted to ask him.
+I wanted to 1 ask him.
 I wrote a list of questions.
-One of them was, 2 3 "Why?
+One of them was, 2 "Why?
 Why did you kill my daughter?"
-You know what he said to me?
+You know what he 3 said to me?
 He said, "I didn't even know I was going to 4 kill her that day.
-I was thinking of killing her for the 5 last five years, but I didn't know I was going to kill her 6 that day."
+I was thinking of killing her for the 5 6 last five years, but I didn't know I was going to kill her that day."
 And, he said, "I tried to kill her in the most 7 humane way."
 He said, "It only took her 40 seconds to 8 die."
-9

-I asked him, "Why did you -- why did you watch her to die over and over?"
+9 I asked him, "Why did you -- why did you 10 watch her to die over and over?"
 Because he videotaped it.
-He videotaped my daughter's murder, and he watched it over and over.
-He told me -- I asked him, why did he have to dismember her?
-Why did he have to do all those things to my daughter?
+11 He videotaped my daughter's murder, and he watched it over 12 and over.
+He told me -- I asked him, why did he have to 13 dismember her?
+Why did he have to do all those things to 14 15 my daughter?
+I asked him where, because I went to visit 16

-I asked him where, because I went to visit 16 my daughter in 2010, so I was familiar.
-It's such a tiny 17 18 little area.
+I asked him where, because I went to visit my daughter in 2010, so I was familiar.
+It's such a tiny little area.
 The resort, it was very tiny.
 So, I was familiar with this area.
-And, he told me exactly where, 19 because I said, "Some day, I want to go there and have a 20 21 ceremony and prayers with my family, whoever wants to come."
-And, for my final healing, my journey of healing, 22 that's what I still today want to do.
-23 had murdered, and if I could get some closure for any other family members -- my heart bleeds for Bernie Skatchway (phon), for Brenda Osborne, my heart, because my daughter was missing for two days and I was -- my daughter and I, we were very, very close.
-We were extremely close.
-Every day she contacted me on the internet.
+And, he told me exactly where, because I said, "Some day, I want to go there and have a ceremony and prayers with my family, whoever wants to come."
+And, for my final healing, my journey of healing, that's what I still today want to do.